 As in any breed, there are genetic diseases that are common in standard poodles.
 We recommend that poodle owners or those thinking of purchasing a poodle take the time to learn about poodle health issues.

-There are three tools that breeders use to make sure that they are breeding healthy dogs:
+There are a number of tools that breeders use to make sure that they are breeding healthy dogs:

 ∑ Health testing.
 For some diseases (e.g., von Willebrandís and neonatal encephalitis), DNA tests are available that can determine which dogs have the disease, are carriers or are clear of the disease.
 Because of the DNA tests, these diseases can now be entirely avoided.
 For other diseases (e.g., hip dysplasia or sebaceous adenitis), tests are available that give some information, but they do not give full assurance that the offspring of the tested dog will not develop the disease.
 See Poodle Diseases.